sean-waev/caseware-product-app/README.md

     these routes can be found in `src/app/app.routes.ts` on lines 7 & 8
     ```

-    - Clicking a product in ProductListComponent should navigate to /products/:id and display its details.
+    - Clicking a product in ProductListComponent should navigate to /products/:id and display its details:

     ```
     this is complete via navigation in 'product-list.component.html'